anh-vudinh/Phase3GroupProject_Back/README.md

 ## Introduction

-Congrats on getting through all the material for Phase 3!
-Now's the time to put it all together and build something from scratch to reinforce what you know and expand your horizons.

 The focus of this project is **building a Sinatra API backend** that uses **Active Record** to access and persist data in a database, which will be used by a separate **React frontend** that interacts with the database via the API.

 ## Requirements

-For this project, you must:

 - Use Active Record to interact with a database.
 - Have a minimum of two models with a one-to-many relationship.
 - Create API routes in Sinatra that handles at least three different CRUD actions for at least one of your Active Record models.
 - Build a separate React frontend application that interacts with the API to perform CRUD actions.
 - Use good OO design patterns.
 You should have separate classes for each of your models, and create instance and class methods as necessary.

-For example, build a todo list application with a React frontend interface and a Sinatra backend API, where a user can:

-- **Create** a new todo
-- **Read** a list of all todos
-- **Update** an individual todo
-- **Delete** a todo

-A `Todo` can be tagged with a `Category`, so that each todo _belongs to_ a category and each category _has many_ todos.

 ## Getting Started

 ### Backend Setup